Vietnam.vn - Nền tảng quảng bá Việt Nam

 From a legal perspective, lawyer Dao Tien Phong, CEO of Investpush, emphasized that transparency is a key factor.
 Investors should not only look at the age of the exchange, but also consider how the exchange discloses information.
 If it only paints a “bright” picture while hiding risks, that is a cause for concern.

-Mr. Nguyen The Vinh, CEO of Ninety Eight, warned that any exchange promising “unimaginable” interest rates has problems, because no legitimate business model can guarantee such high profits.
+Mr. Nguyen The Vinh, CEO of Ninety Eight, warned that any exchange promising “unimaginable” interest rates has problems, because there is no legitimate business model that guarantees such high profits.
 Safety is only guaranteed when the exchange has a license, full KYC and a mechanism to protect investors’ assets.

-Adding his point of view, Mr. Tran Xuan Tien, General Secretary of the Ho Chi Minh City Blockchain Association, said that investors need to have basic knowledge about blockchain, liquidity and profit commitment to verify information themselves.
-Only when equipped with a knowledge base can investors identify risks and avoid being caught up in “rosy” advertisements.
+Adding his point of view, Mr. Tran Xuan Tien, General Secretary of the Blockchain Association of Ho Chi Minh City, said that investors need to have basic knowledge about blockchain, liquidity and profit commitment to verify information themselves.
+Only when equipped with a foundation of knowledge can investors identify risks and avoid being caught up in "rosy" advertisements.

 Source: https://nld.com.vn/nhung-dau-hieu-nhan-biet-san-giao-dich-tien-so-lua-dao-196250822085705669.htm